• Skip to primary navigation

 NOTE:

-• Cumin takes a little longer, whereas fennel and mustard seeds start turning brown in a few seconds.
+• Cumin takes a little longer, whereas fennel and mustard seeds turn brown in a few seconds.

 • Always use a clean, dry spoon when using it.